-Mr Walker completed his teacher training through the university’s Schools’ Direct programme, gaining Qualified Teacher Status in the summer and being appointed to Lead Teacher for Science at Corley Centre from September.
+Mr Walker completed his teacher training through the university’s Schools’ Direct programme, gaining Qualified Teacher Status in summer 2018 and being appointed to Lead Teacher for Science at Corley Centre from September.

 Mr Walker came to us in 2015 as a teaching assistant, with his sights set on becoming a teacher.
 We are proud to have enabled him to fulfill his ambition and we wish him an exciting and fulfilling career.

 Our students present very differently, both from neurotypical individuals and from each other.
 They are fully representative of the autism spectrum.